Below are answers to the Re-Entry Center's most commonly asked questions.

 TMCC's Re-Entry Center may offer assistance as needed in the following areas:

-- Navigation through the institutional process
+- Navigation through the institutional process (from application to graduation)

 - Career exploration